Skip to main content

 1. Create a wallet (if one does not already exist) - For points-based entry costs and/or wallet rewards

-2. Create the base campaign with type: "composable" and rewards_handling_behaviour: "random_draw"
+2. Create the base campaign with type: "composable", context: "interaction", and rewards_handling_behaviour: "random_draw"

-4. Configure reward methods with usage_limit set to define the prize pool
+3. Configure reward methods with usage_limit set to define the prize pool, and optionally add a usage_cost restriction on each reward method to require points per draw

 Complete example